Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

-For the stage of training of student model $\mathbf{\phi}_s$, we also use the guidance of difficulty adjustment during training.
-As the discussion in section \ref{subsec: rl in cl}, automatic CL dynamically adjusts the difficulty of the training process.
-According to \cite{hacohen2019power}, implementing CL by appropriate pacing function or transferring from the teacher can greatly improve both training speed and convergence during training.
-Therefore, in the setting of DFKD, the original domain is set as the pretrained teacher model, and thus provides a better scheduler for the guiding of DFKD.
+In this section, we design a dynamic training module of DFKD, specifically in relation to \textbf{Q2}.
+Therefore, we adjust the difficulty when updating $\mathbf{\phi}_s$ in DFKD.
+As discussed in section \ref{subsec: rl in cl}, automatic curriculum learning (CL) is a technique that dynamically adjusts the difficulty of the training process, thereby enhancing both training speed and convergence.
+By implementing CL through appropriate pacing functions or transferring from the teacher, we can further improve the performance of DFKD.
+To achieve this, the pretrained teacher model serves as a better scheduler for the guidance of DFKD.
+This approach improves the effectiveness of DFKD by ensuring that the difficulty of DFKD process is adapted in a dynamic and efficient manner.

-Therefore, we implement self-paced learning with different strategies.
-According to equation \ref{equ: gobj}, if we use explicit expression of $g(\lambda, \mathbf{v})$, we get tractable optimal $\mathbf{v}^*(\lambda, \mathbf{L})$ by convex optimization.
-Therefore, the scheduler of $\lambda$ is important.
-Here we define $\lambda(t)$ as a linearly increase function with respect to epoch $t$.
-Noticed that there are more adaptive design of $\lambda(t)$ like active learning\cite{lin2017active} or deep reinforcement learning\cite{kumar2019reinforcement}.
-We do not discuss them in this paper because it causes extra calculation, but we'll discuss some other smarter designs in future works.